 Hard drives use S.M.A.R.T.
 (Self-Monitoring, Analysis, and Reporting Technology) to gauge their own reliability and determine if they’re failing.
 You can view your hard drive’s S.M.A.R.T. data and see if it has started to develop problems.

-CrystalDiskInfo is an easy-to-use, open-source program that can quickly display the S.M.A.R.T. status reported by your hard drive in Windows.
-You can download it for free – however, be sure to uncheck the browser widget when installing it.
+CrystalDiskInfo (free) is an easy-to-use, open-source program that can shows the S.M.A.R.T. status details reported by your hard drives.
+You can download an installable or portable version—the choice is up to you.

-If everything is working properly, you should see the status OK displayed.
-Other statuses can indicate problems or errors retrieving S.M.A.R.T. information.
+If everything is working properly, you should see the status “OK” displayed for each hard drive on your system.
+Other statuses—such as “Bad,” “Caution,” or “Unknown”—can indicate problems with your drive or errors retrieving S.M.A.R.T. information.

 Help, My Hard Drive Is Dying!

-If you have used either of these tools – or another reputable program – and have seen an error, this does not mean your hard drive is going to fail immediately.
-However, if there’s a S.M.A.R.T. error, you should assume that your hard drive is in the process of failing.
-A complete failure could come in a few minutes, a few months, or – in some cases — even a few years.
+If the S.M.A.R.T. status indicates that you have an error, it does not necessarily mean that your hard drive is going to fail immediately.
+However, if there’s a S.M.A.R.T. error, it would be wise to assume that your hard drive is in the process of failing.
+A complete failure could come in a few minutes, a few months, or—in some cases—even a few years.
 However long it takes, you should not trust the hard drive with your data in the meantime.

-Of course, hardware isn’t perfect – hard drives can fail without any S.M.A.R.T. warnings.
-However, S.M.A.R.T. often gives you some advance warning when your hard drive is starting to fail.
+Of course, hardware isn’t perfect—hard drives can fail without any S.M.A.R.T. warnings.
+However, S.M.A.R.T. can give you some advance warning when a hard drive isn’t performing the way it should.